Caesurus/how2fsb/README.md

 # how2fsb
 Format String Bugs (FSB) and tutorials on how to exploit them.
+Now updated to use python3!
+And tested on Ubuntu 20.04.

 A _Format String Bug_ is when an application passes user input directly to `printf()`.
 EG:
 ```
     fgets(buffer, BUF_LEN, stdin);